skybert/skybert-net/src/java/tomcat/jax-rs.md

 Running JAX-RS applications on vanilla Tomcat is not straight forward if you don't know the caveats.
-The short story is that you'll need to include extra runtime JARs and must use a `web.xml` even though you're using an [javax.ws.rs.core.Application](https://docs.oracle.com/javaee/6/api/javax/ws/rs/core/Application.html) class.
+The short story is that you'll need to include extra runtime JARs and must set up a servlet in `web.xml` to bootsrap JAX-RS even though you're using an [javax.ws.rs.core.Application](https://docs.oracle.com/javaee/6/api/javax/ws/rs/core/Application.html) class.